 - The size of the buildings (and bigger and older schools were deemed to be even more at risk)

 - Two thirds of schools lacking adequate fixed fire protection measures, such as sprinklers

 - A quarter of schools being rated ‘poor’ for fire detection

-These issues have resulted in nearly 2,000 school blazes in the last three years and follow recent calls for sprinklers to be made mandatory in schools in England.
+These issues have resulted in nearly 2,000 school blazes in the last three years.
+And follow recent calls for sprinklers to be made mandatory in schools in England.
 Larger fires in schools cost on average £2.8 million to repair and in some cases over £20 million.
-Whilst sprinklers are compulsory in all new or major refurbished school buildings in Scotland and Wales, this is not the case in England.
+Sprinklers are compulsory in all new or major refurbished school buildings in Scotland and Wales.
+But this is not the case in England.
 In fact, they are fitted in fewer than one in six new schools, Zurich believes .

 Tilden Watson, Zurich Municipal’s Head of Education, commented: “An alarming number of school buildings pose a high fire risk – yet many are poorly protected against a potential blaze.
 Unless Ministers bring England into line with other parts of the UK, where sprinklers are mandatory, large fires will continue to blight schools.
 This is harming children’s education and putting lives at risk.”

 Nick Coombe, Protection Vice Chair and Building Safety Programme Lead for the National Fire Chiefs Council, said: “The case for sprinklers is compelling.
 Of almost 1,000 fires over five years in buildings where sprinklers were fitted, our research found they controlled or extinguished blazes in 99% of cases.
 Sprinklers can dramatically reduce fire damage, making the reopening of a school much easier.
 This not only minimises the disruption to a pupil’s education, but also the impact on their family, the community, and the wider education establishment.”

 According to the Fire Industry Association (FIA), one in 20 schools experience fire with almost 60% started deliberately.